anwareset/OkGoogleArduino/README.md

 7) Get the Blynk Auth Token.
 Note it
 8) Click on + sign on the top and one Button
 9) Click on Button and set the pin to 'Digital' and 'D7'.
 Set pin values to 1 and 0.
 Set switch to 'Push'
-10) Create same as step 5 for D8 pin.
+10) Create same as step 5 for D8 pin

 ## Setting up IFTTT